nrfconnect/sdk-nrf/samples/openthread/coprocessor/README.rst

       Network:Key = [2429EFAF21421AE3CB30B9204016EDC9]

 #.
-Copy the network key form the output and set it on the second (joiner) kit by running the following command in the second kit's wpanctl shell:
+To copy the network key from the output and set it on the second (joiner) kit, run the following command in the second kit's wpanctl shell:

    .. code-block:: console